co360/soda-hol/2-create-a-database-user-with-soda-privileges.md

    ![run script](images/2/script-output.png)

+   If you see an "ORA-01917: user or role 'TODO_SODA' does not exist." error, then you likely pressed the "Run Statement" button to the left of the "Run Script" button.
+That button only executes the last statement.
+Click "Run Script" to run all of the statements in the script.

 3. Finally, execute the following script as before.
 This will allow the **TODO_SODA** user to connect to SQL Developer Web as well (you will do this in Module 5):

    ```sql